openstack/charm-neutron-openvswitch/README.md

 # DPDK bonding

-For deployments using Open vSwitch 2.6.0 or later (OpenStack Ocata on Ubuntu 16.04 onwards), its also possible to use native Open vSwitch DPDK bonding to provide increased resilience for DPDK based deployments.
+For deployments using Open vSwitch 2.6.0 or later (OpenStack Ocata on Ubuntu 16.04 onwards), it's also possible to use native Open vSwitch DPDK bonding to provide increased resilience for DPDK based deployments.

 This feature is configured using the `dpdk-bond-mappings` and `dpdk-bond-config` options of this charm, for example: